easegress-io/easegress/doc/reference/filters.md

 ## RemoteFilter

-The RemoteFilter is a filter making remote service acting as an internal filter.
+The RemoteFilter is a filter making remote service act as an internal filter.
 It forwards original request & response information to the remote service and returns a result according to the response of the remote service.

 The below example configuration forwards request & response information to `http://127.0.0.1:9096/verify`.